mostafamohajeri/styla/JavaCallsStyla/README.txt

 Paul Tarau

 P.S.
-You can also try out interactively your programs by running the script "jstyla", even if you do not have Scala installed.
+You can also try out interactively your programs by running the script "jstyla.sh", even if you do not have Scala installed.